thrakar9/protein_folding_workshop/README.md

-# protein_folding_workshop
+# Protein Folding Workshop
-A small workshop on protein folding using PyRosetta.
+Exercises on protein folding using PyRosetta.